I. THE TSI ASSESSMENT

 - For a period of five (5) years from the date of testing, a student who is tested and performs at or above the following standards on the following tests:

 Students who have graduated with an associate or baccalaureate degree from an accredited institution of higher education.
-Transcripts must be filed with Enrollment Services for verification purposes.
+Transcripts must be filed with The Office of Admission and Enrollment for verification purposes.

 Students who have previously attended any Texas public institution and have been determined to have met TSI requirements by that institution.